Home > Basics > What Are Hard Skills? Definition and Examples

 Forage puts students first.
 Our blog articles are written independently by our editorial team.
 They have not been paid for or sponsored by our partners.
 See our full editorial guidelines.

 Hard skills are objective, quantifiable skills gained through training, school, or work experiences.
-Hard skills are often usually something that can be taught or learned.
-For that reason, hard skills can typically be easily proven — you either know how to write code, or you don’t.
-You can use certifications, degrees, or licenses to demonstrate to potential employers that you have these skills.
+Not only can you learn hard skills, but you can easily prove them โ€” for example, you either know how to write code or you don’t.
+Certifications, degrees, and licenses can demonstrate to potential employers that you have certain hard skills.

 Types of Hard Skills